vertigo-io/vertigo-core/README.md

 * __rest__ : Add a rest access to your application.
 Mainly oriented for production-ready Single-Page-Application.
 And production's security ready.

+##vertigo-tempo
+Manage, execute and supervize background operations and communications.

+* __jobs__ : Schedule jobs to execute in background, at fixed rate or one time.
+* __mail__ : Send mails with simple api.
+Activate true email only in production, not while testing or coding.

 ##vertigo-ccc
 Command & Control Center